Chase Infiniti: Career

-In February 2023, Infiniti was cast in the Apple TV+ limited series Presumed Innocent.
-The following February, she joined the cast of Paul Thomas Anderson's One Battle After Another, playing the daughter of a former revolutionary portrayed by Leonardo DiCaprio.
+In February 2023, Infiniti was announced as part of the cast in the Apple TV+ limited series Presumed Innocent.
+In February 2024, she joined the cast for Paul Thomas Anderson's film One Battle After Another, playing the daughter of a former revolutionary (Leonardo DiCaprio).
 Infiniti submitted a self-tape for the film while filming Presumed Innocent.
 During her callback, she participated in a karate class with Anderson observing; though she was the only beginner, he cast her immediately after the session.
 Her appearance in the film's trailer led Tyler, the Creator to cast her in his music video for "Darling, I".
+For One Battle After Another, Infiniti won the National Board of Review Award for Breakthrough Performance and received Best Actress nominations from the AACTA, Actor, BAFTA, Critics' Choice, Golden Globe Awards, but was ultimately snubbed of an Oscar nomination.
+She also received nominations for the BAFTA Rising Star Award and, alongside the film's ensemble cast, the Actor Award for Outstanding Performance by a Cast in a Motion Picture.

-Infiniti will next star in The Testaments, a sequel series to Hulu's The Handmaid's Tale.
+Infiniti is currently starring in the MGM production The Testaments, a sequel series to Hulu's The Handmaid's Tale.
 Showrunner Bruce Miller cast her after seeing her performance in Presumed Innocent and her K-pop dance covers, citing her versatility.
+The series premiered in April to critical acclaim, with Infiniti's performance earning her a Gotham TV Award and nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

-In October 2025, Infiniti joined the cast of the coming-of-age drama The Julia Set, to film in London.
-She will play the title role of Julia, a talented mathematician invited to join an elite prep course for the world's most challenging math exam.
-The film also stars Christopher Briney, Gillian Anderson, and Jason Isaacs.
+In October 2025, Infiniti joined the cast of the coming-of-age drama The Julia Set.

+On June 26, 2026, she starred in the music video for "Bad" by the K-pop boy band Ateez, in which she portrays a new human form of the Sopro, a spirit character significant to the band's lore.
+Infiniti is a longtime fan of Ateez.